NTCA Fact Sheet

 While advancements have been made in technology and innovation, many challenges still exist for the small, community-based rural telecom providers.
 NTCA members are finding solutions to build upon what has worked to date, while incorporating innovative ways to overcome the continuous challenges of operating in rural areas.

-The majority of survey respondents (96%) cited access to reasonably priced programming as the biggest challenge to providing video service.*
+- Nearly all survey respondents (98%) cited access to reasonably priced programming as the biggest challenge to providing video service.*

 * Based on results from the “NTCA 2015 Broadband/Internet Availability Survey Report”